Careers360 Logo

 Step 7: Take Mock Tests Regularly

 Mock tests are the difference between average and topper-level scores.
 Start giving 1 mock test per week initially, then increase to 3–4 mocks per week in the last 2 months.
-Analyze mistakes after every mock.
+Analyse mistakes after every mock.

 Step 8: Revise Every Day